echoyaoli/data_cleaning_project_courera/README.txt

 3. 'README.txt'

-4. 'YaoLI_df_average_tidy.txt'
+4. 'YaoLI_df_average_tidy.txt'-tidy data submitted
 ======================================================================

 The data analysis has been carried out using 'UCI HAR Dataset' data.
 First, the zip file was downloaded.
 I read the 'README' file from the folder, and get a general idea about what this data is about and what information is included.
 Second, I found what file need to read into R to accomplish the requirement of the project.
-Therefore the picked data files were read in to R. Then I begun the analysis.
+Therefore the picked data files were read into R. Then I begun the analysis.
 ======================================================================

 Analysis process: